thielicious/eMM/README.md

 ##USAGE

 This API consists of two main classes which are designed for the use of a **customer enquiry contact form** and for the use of a **newsletter** as an administrator.
-Moreover, these are shipped with plenty useful methods for customization.
+Moreover, these are shipped with plenty useful methods for customization.<br>
 <br>
 Click [here](http://thielicious.github.io/#emm_doc) for detailed information about the usage.
 <br>